For an accessible version or to translate, visit:

 What is the texture like?

-What sound makes in your mouth?
+What sound does it make in your mouth?

 - Does it feel loud when you chew it?